igarciad/weather_simulation/README.md

 # Fast Weather Simulation for Inverse Procedural Design of 3D Urban Models
-This is the source code for our paper **Fast Weather Simulation for Inverse Procedural Design of 3D Urban Models**, currently *accepted with minor revision* in ACM Transactions on Graphics TOG (10/2016).
+This is the source code for our paper **Fast Weather Simulation for Inverse Procedural Design of 3D Urban Models** by Ignacio Garcia-Dorado, Daniel Aliaga, Saiprasanth Bhalachandran, Paul Schmid, and Dev Niyogi, currently *accepted with minor revision* in ACM Transactions on Graphics TOG (10/2016).

 ## Abstract
 We present the first realistic, physically-based, fully coupled, real-time